-Among the 12 appropriations subcommittees, the Subcommittee on Labor, Health and Human Services, Education, and Related Agencies is responsible for most federal early learning and care programs.
+Among the 12 appropriations subcommittees in each the House and Senate, the Subcommittee on Labor, Health and Human Services, Education (House) and the Subcommittee on Labor, Health and Human Services, Education, and Related Agencies (Senate) are responsible for most federal early learning and care programs.
 Over the last decade, funding increases for early learning programs have been achieved through multiple transitions in political leadership, under Democratic and Republican administrations and Congresses.